Richard Slator Dunn

 Richard Slator Dunn (August 9, 1928 – January 24, 2022) was an American author and historian.

 Biography

 Richard Slator Dunn was born in Minneapolis, Minnesota on August 9, 1928.
-He completed his B.A. in 1950 at Harvard College, his M.A. from Princeton University in 1952, and received his Ph.D. in history from Princeton University in 1955.
-He joined Phi Beta Kappa in 1950.
+He completed his B.A. in 1950 at Harvard College, his M.A. in 1952 and his Ph.D. in history in 1955, both degrees from Princeton University.
+He became a member of Phi Beta Kappa in 1950, upon the completion of his undergraduate degree.
 Upon retirement from his position at the University of Pennsylvania in 1996, he was named the Roy F. and Jeannette P. Nichols Professor Emeritus of American History.
 He was married to Mary Maples Dunn; together they raised two daughters.
 He died on January 24, 2022, at the age of 93.

 Academic career

 Dunn began his teaching career at Princeton University in 1954, moving to University of Michigan in 1955, then joined the History Department at the University of Pennsylvania in 1957, where he eventually became chair of the department.
 Dunn was the founding director of the Philadelphia Center for Early American Studies, now called the McNeil Center for Early American Studies.